-A single point of delivery will be provided to a commercial building.
+A single service point will be provided to a commercial building.
 Metering will be located as close as practical to this point.
-See Point of Delivery and Service Location sections in General section for additional information.
+See Service Point and Service Location sections in General section for additional information.

 Commercial service design requirements vary widely depending on customer needs, site requirements and electrical design constraints.
 To determine transformer and service conductor requirements contact Avista Construction Project Coordinators during architectural design phase and before construction of commercial site to answer your questions and ours when planning begins.
 Please provide a copy of the physical and electrical site plans to the CPC before construction begins.
 Spending some extra time up front can save time and minimize confusion as the project moves ahead.